AILab-CVC/UniRepLKNet/README.md

 forecasting and audio recognition tasks even without modality-specific customization to the architecture.

-**Such results not
-only signify a “comeback” for ConvNet in its original domain but also showcase large-kernel ConvNet’s potential to “conquer” new territories, highlighting their adaptability and broad utility across different modalities and tasks.**
+**UniRepLKNet not only signifies a "comeback" for ConvNet in its original domain but also showcases large-kernel ConvNet’s potential to "conquer" new territories, highlighting further adaptability and broad utility across different modalities and tasks.**

 ## TODOs